 - The MSSP provides structure and discipline for new or near-new provider networks (governance structure, timelines, terms of participant agreements, performance measures).

 - There is no downside risk associated with participating in the MSSP as a Track 1 ACO— only the opportunity to earn shared savings.
-Presently, 438 of the 480 MSSP ACOs participate in Track
+Presently, 438 of the 480 MSSP ACOs participate in Track 1 ACO— only the opportunity to earn shared savings.
+Presently, 438 of the 480 MSSP ACOs participate in Track 1.

 - Physicians participating in an MSSP ACO are not required to report separately on MIPS performance measures.
 Instead, CMS converts the ACO’s performance on the required MSSP quality measures into a MIPS composite score for participating physicians.